-- a.
-I am married. - b.
-I have custody of a child - c.
-I am a military veteran eligible for benefits under Public Law 358, G.I. bill effective 6/66. - d.
-I am an independent student (as defined by financial aid criteria). - e.
-I am enrolled in my senior year and have an approved schedule which, if successfully completed, will make me eligible for graduation within the academic year. you must have completed an Intent to Graduate form with the Registrar's Office for consideration. - f.
-I am enrolled for less than 12 semester hours for the next semester.
-(Students may not add hours after registration without being required to live on campus

-International students requesting off-campus status please note the following:

-- You must have lived on campus for at least one academic year, - You must be enrolled in your senior year and complete requirements above.
+- students living with a parent or guardian who lives within the commuting area (25 mile radius); - 2. married students: - 3. students with custody of a child; - 4. military veterans eligible for benefits under Public Law 358, G.I. bill effective June 1966; - 5. financially independent students (as defined by financial aid criteria); - 6. seniors, with an approved schedule which will lead to graduation that academic year; - 7. students enrolled for less than 12 semester hours for the next semester.
+(Students may not add hours after registration without being required to live on campus.) - 8.
+International students requesting off-campus must have lived on campus for at least one academic year and be enrolled in your senior year.